SerhatG35/user-list/README.md

 <h1>USER-LIST</h1>

-Things i have used in this project
+Packages i have used in this project
 - React-Table
 - Server side pagination
 - React Router